 Get Paid to travel

 Instead of spending money to travel you can… earn money traveling… What do you think about that?
-Instead of being stuck at home working your ass out in a job you don’ like, longing for traveling, get a job that pays you to do yo what you love… travel!
+Instead of being stuck at home working your ass out in a job you don’ like, longing for travel, get a job that pays you to do yo what you love… travel!
 So what are these jobs?

 Teaching English as a Foreign Language (TEFL)